altocodenl/tagaway/readme.md

    - Support for extra formats (including thumbnails & conversion .mov to .mp4): .heic, .mov and others.
 - Import from GDrive.
    - List.
+      - If no auth access, provide link to start auth flow.
-      - Endpoint: start listing or give existing list.
+      - Start listing or give existing list.
-      - Track and query listing progress.
+      - When listing, update listing progress.
-      - Store full list.
+      - Show full list of folders when done listing.
+      - Delete current list (change logic so that you know auth is ok but no list).
       - Select folders to import in a persistent manner.
-      - Delete current list (change logic so that you know auth is ok but no list)

-         - check overall flow: auth, list, cancel, delete full list
-         - add refresh timeout when list in progress
+      - Add timeout depending on state of list in progress. self-delete when done. works for starting the list and also for loading client while a list happens.
       - store selection of folders
       - document import views

    - Import.
       - Email when import is complete.